raumannsr/ENHANCE/README.md

 ![plot](./example_lesions_and_masks.png)

-Following table summarises the number of collected annotations for each annotation source and type:
+The following table summarises the number of collected annotations for each annotation source and type:

 |           |           | ISIC | PH2 |
 |-----------|-----------|------|-----|